 PROCEDURE OF PAYMENT FOR SERVICES

+According to data submitted by DSO, metering data at the delivery locations directly connected to the transmission system and/or according to an act of the transmitted natural gas and/or according to the records of the green gas producers directly connected to the transmission system, TSO shall prepare a report on quantities of the transmitted natural gas for each reporting period and shall submit it to the Network User together with a VAT invoice according to the procedure indicated in paragraph 125.

 The TSO shall submit to the Network User a VAT invoice for transmission services provided during the reporting period until the 7th calendar day following the reporting period.
 The TSO shall indicate in the VAT invoice data of the Network User for the reporting period in MWh.